lakras/bio-helper-scripts/README.md

    _Usage: `perl remove_reference_gaps_in_alignment.pl [alignment fasta file path] > [output fasta file path]`_

+- [`combine_alignments_to_same_reference.pl`](/aligned-fasta/combine_alignments_to_same_reference.pl): Combines multiple fasta files including the same reference sequence into one fasta alignment.
+Reference fasta is printed first, with no gaps.
+All other sequences are printed aligned to the reference as in the input.
+Bases aligned to a gap in the reference are removed.
+Sequences in input files must have unique names.
+First sequence in each alignment fasta file must be reference.

+   _Usage: `perl combine_alignments_to_same_reference.pl [alignment fasta file path] [another alignment fasta file path] [another alignment fasta file path] [etc.] > [output fasta file path]`_

 - [`collapse_aligned_sequences_by_name.pl`](/aligned-fasta/collapse_aligned_sequences_by_name.pl): Merges aligned sequences with same name up to a ": ", such as those output by LASTZ.

    _Usage: `perl collapse_aligned_sequences_by_name.pl [alignment fasta file path] > [output fasta file path]`_